GuanRunwei/ASY-VRNet/README.md

 > **predict_seg.py** is to test the semantic segmentation  \
 > enter the file see the details by annotations in the files

+If have any questions, put them in Issue